dyfet/libcpr/README.md

 ## Dependencies

-Libcpr and applications may make use of the C11 threading and atomics support.
+Libcpr applications may make use of C11 threading and atomics support.
-Libcpr also may use openssl or wolfssl for crypto operations and any crypto related headers.
-Generally it should only require libcrypto from openssl.
-All uses of openssl are restricted to the openssl.h header, and it is suggested that if there are licensing concerns, wolfssl may be a better choice.

 ## Distributions